runKleisli/verified-integer-gaussian-elimination/README.md

 (gaussElimlzIfGCD) takes a GCD algorithm as an argument, and produces a gaussian elimination algorithm.

 Satellite modules:
-* ZZGaussianEliminationLemmas
+* Data.Matrix.ZZGaussianEliminationLemmas
-* ZZGaussianEliminationNoMonad
+* Data.Matrix.ZZGaussianEliminationNoMonad
   Implementation of (elimFirstCol) without using the do notation dependent pattern matching technique.
 * Control.Algebra.ZZGCDOfVectAlg

-## ZZGaussianEliminationLemmas
+## Data.Matrix.ZZGaussianEliminationLemmas

 Table of Contents:
 * The induction algorithm used to verify first-column elimination